 Even gyms with virtually no budget can make a huge difference provided they offer support to their new members (and older members too).
 Rethink your introduction process for new members, offer a superior service.
 Book follow up sessions for new members where they can expand their knowledge.

 Teach members how to use the online service and/or the app.
 Host seminars, get your personal trainers to take them (can be great for their business).
-Offer a daily email service, which you can use to impart more wisdom, it can also help to increase customer retention.
+Offer a daily email service, which you can use to impart more wisdom, it can also help to increase member retention.

 Good communication is crucial if you want your gym to succeed in this new landscape.
 Staff greeting members with a smile is one thing.
 An easy complaints process, where management actually listen to the underlying causes can massively improve satisfaction levels.